Soccer-World-Enigma Suarez driven by will to win at all costs

 "I'm one of the best players in the world, so having the opportunity to win everything - and losing only occasionally - is what drives me," he told Four Four Two magazine earlier this year.
 "I'm ambitious.
 I want to win and won't stop until I score one, two or more goals."

-Despite unfounded fears that a knee injury could scupper his hopes of making the Uruguay squad, he heads to Brazil in the form of his life.
+He has already broken the Merseyside club's goal record for a Premier League season, taking the accolade off club great Robbie Fowler, a player Liverpool fans affectionately dubbed "God".

+This month he became only the seventh player in the last 22 seasons to score 30 goals in the Premier League.

-His World Cup qualifying goals, 11 in 16 matches, helped book Uruguay's spot at the finals, while at club side Liverpool, his haul of 31 league strikes was the fuel for an unexpected title challenge that only fell away in the final weeks.
+His World Cup qualifying goals, 11 in 16 matches, also helped book Uruguay's spot at the tournament.

-Suarez finished the season with a share of the European Golden Boot and was named Footballer of the Year by the Professional Footballers' Association and the Football Writers' Association.

-Individual accolades counted for little, however, as the ultra-competitive schemer was reduced to a tearful wreck as he trudged disconsolately off the pitch after a calamitous 3-3 draw at Crystal Palace hit Liverpool's title hopes.

 RECORD-BREAKING SEASON